Low energy limit for the resolvent of some fibered boundary operators: Introduction

 Finally, let $\gamma\in\CI(M;\End(E))$ be a self-adjoint operator such that

 \begin{Theorem} If there is a well-defined kernel bundle $\ker D_v\to Y$ such that \eqref{int.7} and \eqref{int.8} hold, then $(\eth_{\phi}+k\gamma)^{-1}$ is an element of the pseudodifferential calculus $\Psi^*_{k,\phi}(M;E)$ of low energy fibered boundary operators introduced in \eqref{kfb.16c} below. \end{Theorem} We refer to Theorem~\ref{le.46} below for a more precise statement of the result.
 Even if we are not given $\gamma$ as in \eqref{int.8}, we can use Theorem~\ref{int.9} to obtain a corresponding result for the square of $\eth_{\phi}$. \begin{Corollary} If there is a well-defined kernel bundle $\ker D_v\to Y$ such that \eqref{int.7} holds, then $(\eth_{\phi}^2+k^2)^{-1}$ is an element of the pseudodifferential calculus $\Psi^*_{k,\phi}(M;E)$. \end{Corollary} We refer to Corollary~\ref{le.47} for a detailed statement of the result.
+One advantage of using Dirac operators to derive Corollary~\ref{int.10} is that this requires slightly less control on the metric at infinity, see in particular the discussion at the end of \S~\ref{le.0} below.
+The fact that the Dirac operator is of order 1 instead of order 2 also yields simplifications in the construction of the parametrix.

 When $\eth_{\phi}$ is the Hodge-deRham operator of $g_{\phi}$, we can give an alternative formulation to \eqref{int.7}.
 In this case, $\ker D_v\to Y$ essentially corresponds to the vector bundle of fiberwise harmonic forms, and as such is naturally a flat vector bundle.
 There is in particular an associated Hodge-deRham operator

 where $d^{\ker D_v}$ is the exterior differential associated to $\ker D_v$ and $\delta^{\ker D_v}$ is its formal adjoint. \begin{Corollary} Let $\eth_{\phi}$ be the Hodge-deRham operator of $g_{\phi}$.
 Suppose that